Calliotropis calcarata

-Calliotropis calcarata is a species of sea snail, a marine gastropod mollusk in the family Eucyclidae.
+Calliotropis calcarata is a species of sea snail, a marine gastropod mollusc in the family Calliotropidae.

 Description

 The length of the shell reaches 11 mm.

 The shell has a depressedly conoidal shape.
 It is sharply keeled, with a flat base and large umbilicus.
 It is nacreous under a thin, transparent, yellowish-white layer.
 The 5½ whorls are slightly convex, especially the body whorl.
 The nucleus is smooth and shining.

 The sculpture consists on the upper whorls of rather distant, radiating ribs, crossed about halfway by a spiral rib or keel, forming small, sharp tubercles where they cross each other.
 On the third whorl, another series of tubercles appears, at some distance from the deep suture.
 On the penultimate whorl, the number of rows of tubercles amounts to three and the suture is conspicuously crenulated by the keel, which rests on the body whorl.
 This whorl is adorned by 5 spiral rows of tubercles, of which the second from above is the smallest.
 Moreover, the keel is surmounted by short, conical, rather sharp spines of which 38 are visible, if seen from below.
 The base of the shell is nearly flat, more convex towards the aperture, with 7 spiral rows of beads on rounded lirae, and a row of stronger ones, bordering the umbilicus.
 Moreover, the whole body whorl is covered with irregular radiating wrinkles or riblets, instead of the regular ribs on the upper whorls.
 These ribs are especially conspicuous and more regular on the base, except towards the periphery where they form thinner, irregular wrinkles.